Wonderful Novels That Bring India to Life

 The White Tiger by Aravind Adiga

-The story takes sharp turns, with moments like Balram’s experiences as a chauffeur for a corrupt family or his reflections on the deep class divides in India.
-It’s a dark and fascinating look at ambition and survival in modern India.
+The story includes sharp turns.
+There are moments such as Balram’s time as a chauffeur for a corrupt family or his thoughts on India’s stark class divisions.
+It’s a dark, fascinating look at ambition and survival in modern India.

 8. 8